Judas Priest: Halford's departure and Ripper years (1991–2003)

-After the Painkiller Tour in 1991, Halford left Judas Priest.
-In September 1991, there were indications of internal tensions within the band.
+After the Painkiller tour ended in August 1991, there were indications of internal tensions within the band.
 Halford went on to form a street-style thrash metal group named Fight, with Scott Travis on drums for the recording sessions.
 He formed this band to explore new musical territory, but due to contractual obligations, he remained with Judas Priest until May 1992.
-In his 2020 memoir Confess, Halford blamed his departure on a ‘miscommunication’, rather than an intentional desire to quit the band.
+In his 2020 memoir Confess, Halford blamed his departure on a "miscommunication", rather than an intentional desire to quit the band.

 Halford collaborated with Judas Priest in the release of a compilation album entitled Metal Works '73–'93 to commemorate their 20th anniversary.
 He also appeared in a video by the same title, documenting their history, in which his departure from the band was officially announced later that year.

-Tim "Ripper" Owens, who had previously sung in Winter's Bane and a Judas Priest tribute band called British Steel, was hired in 1996 as Judas Priest's new singer.
+The remaining members of Judas Priest spent the next few years searching for a replacement for Halford.
+Known singers who auditioned for, or were offered to join, the band during this period include Steve Grimmett (Grim Reaper, Lionsheart and ex-Onslaught), Ralf Scheepers (Primal Fear and ex-Gamma Ray), Whitfield Crane (Ugly Kid Joe), former Accept singer David Reece, and a then-unknown Devin Townsend.
+Tim "Ripper" Owens (who had previously sung in Winter's Bane and a Judas Priest tribute band called British Steel) was hired in 1996 as Judas Priest's new singer.
 This line-up released two studio albums, Jugulator in 1997 (in 1999, the song "Bullet Train" was nominated for a Grammy Award for Best Metal Performance) and Demolition in 2001.
 A considerable stylistic departure from prior releases, the former has been characterised as groove metal and the latter as nu metal, both receiving mixed reviews.
-The line-up also gave rise to two live double-albums – '98 Live Meltdown and Live in London (2003), the latter of which had a live DVD counterpart.
+The line-up also gave rise to two live double-albums – '98 Live Meltdown (1998) and Live in London (2003), the latter of which had a live DVD counterpart.

 In a February 1998 interview on MTV, Halford came out as gay.